Math Matters – August 22-29, 2018

 Dates and Fees

-Math Matters is from August 23rd-30th.
-Registration for Math Matters will open in June 2017.
+Math Matters is from August 22nd-29th.
+Registration for Math Matters will open with the time tickets on June 26th 2018.
 The fee for Math Matters is $250 including HST.
 (Residence is optional and has an additional fee.)

 Is Math Matters for you?